bbauska/trump-2025-lies/README.md

 – February 24, 2025 – Tom Homan, Trump’s border czar, attacked so-called sanctuary cities during a speech at CPAC.
 He singled out Boston Police Commissioner Michael Cox, in particular, and falsely accused him of refusing to work with ICE to deport illegal immigrants.
 “You’re not a police commissioner,” Homan shouted from the podium.
 “Take that badge off your desk, put it in your desk drawer—because you became a politician.
 You forgot what it’s like to be a cop.”
 In an interview earlier in the week, Cox said Boston police officers would help ICE detain illegal criminals who have committed crimes but would not work with the federal government to arrest immigrants solely for immigration reasons.
 Boston Mayor Michelle Wu defended Cox.
 “It’s insulting.
 We have the best police commissioner in the country.
 Boston’s crime levels are at the lowest ever reported in our history,” she said.
 “I’m coming to Boston, I’m bringing Hell with me,” Homan threatened to massive cheers from the CPAC crowd.
 As of March 17, 2025, Homan had yet to come to Boston.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-“Border czar” Tom Homan threatens the city of Boston over its immigration policies.
-(Forbes)
+<h3>“Border czar” Tom Homan threatens the city of Boston over its immigration policies.
+(Forbes)</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

 – February 24, 2025 – The US State Department ordered officials to deny visas to transgender athletes traveling to the US for sports events and to issue permanent visa bans against individuals who have “misrepresented” their sex on visa applications.
 The State Department order follows Trump’s earlier executive order banning transgender athletes from women’s sports.
 While signing that executive order, Trump stated that he had told Secretary of State Marco Rubio to make clear to the International Olympic Committee that “America categorically rejects transgender lunacy.”
 “It’s normal to say that people accused of fraud or misrepresentation are often considered ineligible,” said Sarah Mehta, an ACLU policy lawyer, “but it is quite bizarre and novel in a terrible way to be saying it’s based on their misrepresenting their sex or gender in order to come and participate in an event in the United States.”